-Dwarf varieties of low-growing sunflowers like teddy bear are great for growing in a pot.
-Sunflowers that reach between 12 inches and three feet tall are ideal for containers.
+Dwarf varieties of low-growing sunflowers, like teddy bear are great for growing in a pot.
+Sunflowers between 12 inches and three feet tall are ideal for containers.

-How Long Does it Take to Fully Grow a Sunflower from Seed?
+How Long do Sunflowers Take to Grow from Seeds

 There are wide varieties of sunflowers; depending on the variety, it takes about 60 to 120 days for the plant to mature and produce seeds, on average.